-You’ve worked hard to build a thriving engineering business – and now you’re ready to sell.
+You’ve worked hard to build a thriving engineering services business – and now you’re ready to sell.
 However, just because you’ve had success as an entrepreneur doesn’t mean you possess an innate understanding of how to sell an engineering company.

 Engineering business sales are fairly complex transactions, requiring significant preparation and market analysis.
 Fail to do your due diligence, and your sale can drag on for years, or you may have to settle for a lower price than expected.